sordahl-ga/MSHLSFHIRBot/readme.md

     + If you want to show text conversation you need to start a text messaging thread to (please contact me for phone #), explain this is demo only, only some functionality can be exposed due to HIPPA might be more coming based on text messaging safe harbor guidance

     + You can use the following site to chat in any browser mobile or desktop: http://fhirbotwebuifree.azurewebsites.net/

+    + There is also a Cortana Skill for FHIRBot (Please contact me for info on setup/usage)

 2. Bring up the following site in a separate browser window or another device:  https://fhirwatchtower.azurewebsites.net This monitors the FHIR Server for incoming updates and displays trends on weight, pulse, glucose.
 It requires authentication with Microsoft Azure AD.
 As long as you use Internet Explorer, Edge or Chrome (with Windows 10 account extension) you shouldn’t have to provide credentials.